ebursztein/sitefab-plugins/site/preparsing/copy_dir/README.md

 will copy the content of the directory *assets/js* to  *release/static/js*

 ## Changlog

-A simple list that list what changed.
-Something like:

-- 12/23/16
+- 29/12/19 Refactored for new plugin system and python 3.
- - Documentation updated to reflect how the plugin work
+- 12/23/16: Documentation updated to reflect how the plugin work

 ## Credit

-Who wrote the plugin, which library it use, who got the idea etc.
+Elie Bursztein